YT37/PythonCodes/Snippets/LCOProblems/README.md

 # LCOProblems
-- This project are the solutions of [these](https://courses.learncodeonline.in/learn/Competitive-Programming-Python-challenges?) challenges in Python.
+- This project are the Solutions of [these](https://courses.learncodeonline.in/learn/Competitive-Programming-Python-challenges?) challenges in Python.

 # Requirements
  - Python 3.6 or up